alkoclick/alkoclick.github.io/words/Joint optimisation on Sociotechnical systems.md

 * The moment when control passes from machine to human is quite important.
 In aviation, they call it "transfer of control" and in their field, this is often where the failures that kill people actually happen
 * There is a single success state here, but systems with this amount of complexity typically will have way more success and fail states

-Equipped with the above, we are now able to ask (and answer) questions such as:
+Equipped with the above, we are now able to perform "Joint optimisation", the design and improvement of both sides of a system to maximise our desired output.
+Some examples of joint optimisation questions that are meaningful in the alerting context are:

 > How can we improve average time to understanding an issue?